Binary neutron star mergers as the source of the highest energy cosmic rays

+By contrast, if the most massive UHECRs are Fe rather than $r$-process, the OMG and Amaterasu events would have rigidity $\mathcal{R} \gtrsim 10$ EV -- more than twice that of other UHECRs -- and an unknown exotic origin~\cite{ES95,Risse+FE04,Gnatyk+FEinGMF16,Fitoussi+FE19}.
+By Eq.~\eqref{eq:Qdot}, their sources would require at least an order of magnitude higher luminosity than other events.
+In short, the very existence of the observed OMG and Amaterasu events is evidence for the binary neutron star merger origin of UHECRs.
+With a large enough sample of well-measured events above 150 EeV, as proposed with future detectors~\cite{GCOShorandel21}, the contributions of different $r$-process nuclei to extreme energy CRs could be mapped out.

-\uline{EHE neutrinos associated with BNS mergers:} As noted in the Introduction, the light composition of UHECRs below the ankle is nicely explained as due to interactions of higher-mass UHECRs with photons or gas in the environment of the accelerator~\cite{ufa15}.
-These interactions produce a population of neutrinos with peak energy of about 20 PeV~\cite{mfu21a}; see Fig.~3 in the Appendix reproduced from~\cite{mfu21a}.
-In the BNS merger scenario for UHECR production, neutrinos in the $20$ PeV peak energy range are produced by UHECRs interacting on their way out of the source environment.
-Thus every neutrino detected in this energy range should be accompanied by the gravitational wave (GW) produced by the neutron star merger.
-Since the cosmic ray, GW and neutrino travel at essentially the speed of light, the arrival time delay at observation between the GW and neutrino is mainly due to the extra path length of the UHECR relative to the GW on account of its magnetic deflections prior to the interaction in the source environment which produces the neutrino.
-This needs to be estimated in order to determine the relevant window for spatial-temporal coincidences between gravitational waves and neutrinos in the 20 PeV peak.
-From Fig.~24 of~\cite{ICTDR}, the sensitivity of IceCube-Gen2 to diffuse astrophysical neutrinos after 10 years of operation should be an order of magnitude below the predicted peak flux~\cite{mfu21a}.
-Moreover according to Ref.~\cite{GWforecast23}, the efficiency for detection of a BNS merger within $z=2$ at SNR $\geq 10$ should be 40\% with the ``4020ET" GW detection network.
-So, coincident observations of a BNS merger and a neutrino in this very high energy population, which would confirm the BNS origin of UHECRs, looks promising with next-generation detectors.
+\uline{Extremely High Energy neutrinos associated with BNS mergers:} As discussed, the light composition of UHECRs below the ankle is nicely explained by spallation of higher-mass UHECRs in the environment of the accelerator~\cite{ufa15}.
+These interactions produce a population of EHE neutrinos with peak energy of about 20 PeV~\cite{mfu22}.
+Thus in our BNS merger scenario, every neutrino detected in the 20 PeV region should be preceded by a gravitational wave (GW) produced by the neutron star merger (absent some not-yet-identified additional source of EHE neutrinos).
+Since the UHECR, GW and neutrino travel at essentially the speed of light, the delay between GW and neutrino arrivals arises from the time required for the CR to become ultrarelativistic and the extra path length of the cosmic ray due to magnetic deflections prior to its neutrino-producing interaction in the source environment.
+No neutrinos were detected in coincidence with GW170817~\cite{BNS17}, consistent with expectations.
+Happily, coincident observations of a BNS merger and a neutrino in this very high energy population, which would confirm the BNS origin of UHECRs, look promising with next-generation detectors; see Sec.
+3 of~\cite{SupMat} for details.